Enable push notifications in an Android app (Firebase)

 dependencies {

-For a working example, see app/build.gradle.kts in the sample app for your architecture:
+For a reference implementation, see app/build.gradle.kts in our sample project.

 Step 4: Add push configuration to the SDK